andyli/blog/content/posts/2016/2016-02-02_haxe_packages_arrived_at_official_arch_linux_and_opensuse_repos.md

-Title: Haxe packages arrived at Official Arch Linux and openSUSE Repositories
+Title: Haxe Packages Arrived at Official Arch Linux and openSUSE Repositories
 Tags: Haxe, Arch Linux, openSUSE

 Yes, our Haxe and Neko packages have arrived at official Arch Linux and openSUSE repositories!